nanoc/nanoc.app/content/development.md

 Once you have the repository, you need to pick the right branch to start off:

 * The `master` branch contains new developments that are scheduled to be released in the next feature release (x.Y.0 release).
-If your contribution is a new **feature** or extends an existing feature, use this branch.
+If your contribution is a new feature or extends an existing feature, use this branch.

 * The `release-*` branches, e.g. `release-3.6.x`, are branched off the master branch when the feature set is frozen.
 Bug fixes are applied on this branch and will be part of the next bugfix release (x.y.Z release).
-If your contribution is a **bug fix**, use this branch.
+If your contribution is a bug fix, use this branch.

 You can switch to the right branch using `git checkout`: